What’s Wrong with Alcoholics Anonymous?

 What Are Faith-Based Recovery Programs?

-“If AA were simply presented as a religious movement dedicated to trying to comfort addicts through faith and prayer, the program would not be so problematic,” states Lance Dodes, M.D, in his novel.
-“What is troubling is how resolutely – and some might say disingenuously – AA has taken pains to dissociate itself from the faith-based methodology it encourages.”
+“If AA were simply presented as a religious movement dedicated to trying to comfort addicts through faith and prayer, the program would not be so problematic,” states Lance Dodes, M.D., in his novel.
+He writes that AA has tried to dissociate itself from the faith-based methodology it encourages.

 What Is the Disease Model of Addiction?

-In the past few decades alone, two fields of science have given us new information on how the brain, and addiction, works.
+In the past few decades alone, two fields of science have given us new information on how the brain and addiction work, informing more helpful treatment methods.
 These are:

 Epigenetics